input-output-hk/cicero/handbook/introduction.md

 There is no dedicated CLI yet.
 Instead you can talk to the HTTP API using a tool like [httpie](https://httpie.io/) or curl.
 Cicero serves an OpenAPI v3 [specification](https://cicero.ci.iog.io/documentation/cicero.yaml) that you can comfortably explore on Swagger UI.

-See the [README](https://github.com/input-output-hk/cicero/blob/main/README.md) for an overview of the concepts and vocabulary used.